-Each link from a Trading Point will have an EDT account on The Company servers which is dedicated for use by that Trading Party only.
+Each link from a Trading Point will have an EDT account on National Grid ESO servers which is dedicated for use by that Trading Party only.
 The accounts will have the minimum access rights which are necessary for data transfer.
 Submission accounts will have write-only access to a single directory, and notification accounts will have read-only access to a single directory.

 The changing of EDT account passwords is carried out at the discretion of participants, and it is recommended that this be done at minimum intervals of 90 days.
-Participants wishing to change their passwords should submit an e-mail notification to The Company bmu.registration@nationalgrideso.com.
+Participants wishing to change their passwords should submit an e-mail notification to National Grid ESO at bmu.registration@nationalgrideso.com.

-The Company will respond to these requests by contacting one of the Authorised Parties previously nominated by the Participant, and agreeing details and timing of the required change.
+National Grid ESO will respond to these requests by contacting one of the Authorised Parties previously nominated by the Participant, and agreeing details and timing of the required change.